api-mockingbird/client/README.md

 <center><img src="/README.assets/baseurl.jpg" width="500px" /></center>
 A base URL with a subdomain of your ID or a random unique identifier will be given.
-Click on the copy icon to copy
+Click on the copy icon to copy URL.

 #### 2. Register Endpoint